cyonii/gaming-accessories-shop/README.md

   - Helvetica Neue Bold

 ### 🎨 COLORS
-  This are the basic colors used on the project:
+  These are the basic colors used on the project:
   - \#d35266
   - \#888888
   - \#383838